rohit1406/skia-wasm-sdl-cpp/README.md

 Unfortunately several browsers (including Chrome, Safari, and Internet Explorer) do not support file:// XHR requests, and can’t load extra files needed by the HTML (like a .wasm file, or packaged file data as mentioned lower down).
 For these browsers you’ll need to serve the files using a local webserver and then open http://localhost:8000/out/hello_world.html).

+For this,
-For this, type below python command
+type below python command in command prompt:
 	python -m http.server

 and then open the file from browser using
 	http://localhost:8000/out/hello_world.html